leclerc162003/TeamXavier-Hong/README.md

 ### Welcome page
 - Option to Login / Signup
 - Has a background image of Ganyu to fill the otherwise plain background
-- TBA link to github for users looking for instructions
+- Link to github for users looking for instructions

 ### Sign Up
 - Cross button to go back to Welcome page